secretstartups/handbook/readmes/cynthia-ng/index.html.md

 ## Stengths and weaknesses

-- **I take ownership of my work and focus on results.** At best, this means I deliver, and get a lot done.
+- **I take ownership of my work and focus on results with a bias for action.** At best, this means I deliver, and get a lot done.
-At worst, I've lost focus of the human element, and/or I'm unintentially discouraging or not giving others the opportunities to contribute.
+At worst, I lose focus of the human element, seem very certain of an opinion, and/or I'm unintentially discouraging or not giving others the opportunities to contribute.
   - **What to do at its worst**: Tell me you'd like to contribute or remind me to think of the human impact.
+  Let me know that you might disagree with my idea, as many of them are [strong opinions weakly held](https://about.gitlab.com/handbook/ceo/#flaws).
   Because I don't do this consciously, I will never get mad at someone for letting me know.
 - **I'm direct.** At best, it means I'm being transparent and providing feedback.
 At worst, the feedback will read as criticizing, forgetting the "kind" part of [directness](/handbook/values/#directness).